rsr-at-mindtwin/2024Masks/README.md

 	Rebecca Shosenburg - America, junior crime reporter for the New York Times looking into a possible miscarriage of justice involving Hilton Adams (friend)
-	Silas N'Kwane - New York, proprietor of the Ju-Ju house and apparent priest of the Bloody Tongue (dead, shot in the face) Willa Sligh - America, Carlton Ramsey’s niece and secretary
+	Silas N'Kwane - New York, proprietor of the Ju-Ju house and apparent priest of the Bloody Tongue (dead, shot in the face) Willa Sligh - America, Carlton Ramsey’s niece and secretary Adrian Ferris - secretary of the Medical Affairs Board, which holds Dr. Huston’s patient records, including those of Roger Carlyle

 	England: